mk-fg/fgtk/README.rst

 Script to keep persistent, unique and reasonably responsive ssh tunnel.
 Mostly just a wrapper with collection of options for such use-case.

-task
-^^^^

-Wrapper scripts to run stuff from cron:

-* Introducing controllable random delays (so the same crontab line on multiple servers won't be ran in sync, introducing unnecessary load spikes on any shared resources).

-* Adding syslog entries about jobs' start/stop/delay.

-* Running job from a oneshot systemd service, to enforce any arbitrary cgroup limits via unit file, dependencies and prevent parallel execution.

 urlparse
 ^^^^^^^^